PPC.co

 via GIPHY

-Did you know, an average person is estimated to encounter over 10,000 Ads every single day
+Did you know, an average person is estimated to encounter over 10,000 Ads across every search engine and platform every single day.

-One of the most significant advantages of taking over a client’s existing Google Das account is that there is already something you can work on.
+One of the most significant advantages of taking over a client’s existing Google Ads account is that there is already something you can work on.

 It does not matter how bad the existing ad campaign is.
 Taking over an existing Google Ads accounts gives you a foundation to work from.